Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

-where $g'=n+\sum_{i=1}^r g_i$.
-And since the moduli space of principally polarized self-products of $m$ elliptic curves with the product polarization is isomorphic to $\mathcal{A}_1$, we may interpret the set described in Theorem \ref{main thm} as the image of the following morphism of moduli spaces (for varying $t,g_1,\ldots,g_r,n$)
+On the other hand, the factor in Theorem \ref{main thm} that does not come from the standard construction is just a product of principally polarized elliptic curves.
+Thus, its moduli space is simply a product of copies of $\mathcal{A}_1=\cal X(1)$.
+Therefore, we may interpret the set described in Theorem \ref{main thm} as the union of images of morphisms of moduli spaces

-where $\cal{A}_g$ is the moduli space of principally polarized abelian varieties of dimension $g$ and $g$ is the sum of the respective dimensions.
+where $g_i,n\geq 0$, $\cal{A}_g$ is the moduli space of principally polarized abelian varieties of dimension $g$ and $g=n+z+\sum_{i=1}^sg_i$, where $z$ is the number of $i$'s such that $g_i=0$.
+The moduli-theoretic version of Theorem \ref{main thm} can henceforth be stated as follows: